-Power is not just held by those in positions of authority thanks to job title but is a personality trait that we all possess to some extent.
+Power is not just held by those in positions of authority thanks to a job title but is a personality trait that we all possess to some extent.
 But how can we measure power in our work colleagues and candidates?

 Think of those holding power at work and your mind might run to power-hungry, megalomaniac types.
 Power is not just held by those in positions of authority because of job title but is a personality trait that we all possess to some extent.
 Consider, for example, a group of individual contributors.
 Who are the people keen to be in charge and pushing themselves forward, and who is content with simply being a team player and leading by example?